elsa-workflows/elsa-core/src/samples/server/Elsa.Samples.Server.Host/README.md

     ...
 ```

-### Mandatory features

-"Elsa:Features:DefaultPersistence" is a mandatory feature resposible for Elsa Core persistence and must be enabled

 ### Workflow Settings is an optional feature and is controlled by IWorkflowSettingsProvider that currently has the database and configuration providers.
 ### The database provider uses one of available database persistence while the configuration one uses Environment Variables using IConfiguration
 ### The Environment Variable for the configuration provider can be set in the format as follows: